Accreditations, and how they can help

-The Rana Plaza collapse tells a story about the fashion industry, or, fast fashion to be more specific.
+The Rana Plaza collapse tells a story about the fashion industry, or, fast fashion, to be more specific.
 Fast fashion as a consumer concept is the notion of being able to buy the latest trends in clothing at an affordable price as soon as they are fashionable.
 It is built on a supply chain optimised for rapid mass-production at very low cost, which does things like forcing workers to show up and put in huge hours for little to no pay in dodgy buildings in emerging economies.
-They are able to do this because of weak or absent local labour laws, and/or corruption on the ground that erodes similar safety mechanisms.
+They are able to do this because of weak or absent local labour laws, and/or corruption on the ground that erodes equivalent safety mechanisms.

 In response to the challenges of fast fashion, Baptist World Aid Australia decided to implement a third-party accreditation system to audit the supply chains of the fashion industry and publish the results in what is now called the Ethical Fashion Report (and the searchable Ethical Fashion Guide).
 This report is intended to inform consumer behaviour, and includes global giants like Farmers (D-) and Nike (B-) as well as NZ’s own Icebreaker (A+) and more.
 The website states:

 “The grades awarded in this report are a measure of the efforts undertaken by each company to mitigate the risks of forced labour, child labour and worker exploitation throughout their supply chains.
 Higher grades correspond to companies with a labour rights management system that, if implemented well, should reduce the risk and extent of worker exploitation in the production of that company’s products.”